daattali/beautiful-jekyll/draft/gcpdiag.md

 - TPU
 - VPC

-The tool is maintained by the Google Cloud Support team, based on their troubleshooting experience for Google Cloud customers with contributions from the open source community.
+GCPdiag is maintained by the Google Cloud Support team, based on their troubleshooting experience for Google Cloud customers, with contributions from the open source community.

 # What IAM Permissions does GCPDiag require?
 The credentials used to run GCPDiag need to have the following minimum roles on the inspected project: